 When it comes to finding a true crime show that will repulse and hook you at the same time, no streaming service is better than Netflix.
 With hit series after hit series, it feels like Netflix adds a must-see true crime show to its roster every couple of weeks.
-There's no shortage of weird characters and heinous acts.
+There's no shortage of weird characters and heinous acts in Netflix's true crime library.
 As long as people keep committing crimes, Netflix will keep pumping out true crime shows, and we'll continue to watch them.

 To that end, we've put together a list of the best true crime docuseries currently available on Netflix, including buzzy new releases, reliable standards, and everything in between.
-Below, you'll find over a dozen shows Netflix true crime aficionados recommend, from Tiger King to Forensic Files.
+Below, you'll find over a dozen shows that come highly recommended by Netflix true crime aficionados, from Tiger King to Forensic Files.

 This series flew under the radar of most when it was released in late 2018, but that doesn't mean it won't chill you to your bones.
 Murder Mountain is a six-part true crime series that isn't latched on to a single crime, instead looking at the many mysteries of the Emerald Triangle, a mountainous region in California's Humboldt County where illegal marijuana grows have led to increased theft, kidnapping, and — you guess it — murder.
 The show traces the beginnings of the hippie community that established the area to the current rednecks who enact vigilante justice while riding ATVs and carrying guns, and with interviews with people on both sides of the law, it's an inside look at a county where people go and never get out. -Tim Surette